4 minute read

 Tell me if we have ever seen this claim, event, or customer before.

-Entity extraction offers the promise of automating the process; reducing time, reducing cost, standardising quality and massively increasing the amount of data that can be brought to bear for difficult use cases such as drug effectiveness, fraud detection and customer relationship management.
-Looking to the future; large, rich data sets are going to be particularly valuable to power AI applications.
+Entity extraction offers the promise of automating the process, reducing time, cost, standardising quality, and massively increasing the amount of data that can be used for difficult use cases such as drug effectiveness, fraud detection, and customer relationship management.
+Looking to the future, large, rich data sets are going to be particularly valuable to power AI applications.

-Some entities are trivial to extract, for example a date or a postcode.
+Some entities are trivial to extract, such as a date or a postcode.
 But even for these examples, questions arise as to what the date or postcode relates to:

 All of these questions are answered when entity extraction is implemented to solve the specific problems that your enterprise faces, generating value across departments.